Home › Blog › Intercept Surveys 101: Everything You Need to Know

 Doing so enabled the agency to find upselling opportunities.
 All these efforts resulted in a 700% increase in ROI.

-Also Read: Top 20 A/B Testing Mistakes To Avoid In 2023
+Also Read: Top 20 A/B Testing Mistakes People Make but You Won’t in 2024

 Now that you know the benefits of creating intercept surveys, why don’t we move on to creating one?
 Let’s take a look at the step-by-step intercept survey method.